-A = 90-100

-B = 80-89

-F = < 60
+A = 90-100B = 80-89C = 70-79D = 60-69F = <60

 There are 5 units in the course.
 Each unit consists of 3 chapters (see Course Outline above).
 Each chapter will consist of in-person lectures, a chapter overview and objectives, a SmartBook reading assignment via Connect, chapter PowerPoints, and a Homework assignment.
 Upon completion of unit chapter assignments, a Unit Exam will be given through Connect via Brightspace.
-In addition, each unit contains several Virtual Lab assignments to prepare the student for their face-to-face (F2F) Lab exercises and reports.
-A Unit Lab Quiz will be assigned once the student completes the lab assignments for the unit.
+In addition, each unit contains several Virtual Lab assignments.
+These will prepare the student for their face-to-face (F2F) Lab exercises and reports.
+A Unit Lab Quiz will be assigned once the student completes all the lab assignments for the unit.

-Besides one's physical presence and participation in class and lab, students will be asked to post on the Discussion Board for attendance and participation purposes.
+Besides one's physical presence and participation in class and lab, students will be asked to post and reply on the Discussion Board.
+This is used for attendance and participation purposes.

-Unit Exams will consist of multiple choice and true/false questions corresponding to the content in the unit.
+Unit Exams will be given on Connect via Brightspace.
+They will consist of multiple choice and true/false questions corresponding to the content in the unit.
 The 5 exam grades will be averaged and count for 50% of the final course grade.

 SmartBook Reading Assignments will be assigned for each chapter we study.
 This adaptive learning tool is administered through McGraw-Hill Connect via Brightspace and will help the student master the required material.
-These reading assignments take approximately 60-90 minutes to complete for most students.
+These reading assignments take approximately 60-90 minutes to complete for most students and can be time-intensive depending on your previous knowledge of the topics.
 One may repeat the SmartBook reading assignment as many times as they'd like to reach their desired grade (until the deadline at midnight on Sunday).
 In addition, I recommend using the SmartBook practice questions in the "self-study" mode as an excellent tool for exam preparation.
 The total of 15 SmartBook grades will be averaged and count for 10% of the final course grade.